 - 19. Also stress on the important role the parliamentarians can play in developing policies and legislation to promote the principles enshrined in the UNESCO World Day for Cultural Diversity in their countries and to develop appropriate mechanisms for developing plans and regulatory frameworks to manage the cultural heritage sites, by identifying the cultural importance of these sites, maintaining their authenticity and preserving their value while respecting international laws for cultural diversity; - 20.
-Call upon the APA Member's Parliaments to support the cultural diversity including respect to regional and national particularities and various historical, cultural and religious backgrounds regardless of their political, economic and cultural systems, to promote and protect all human rights and fundamental freedoms, as part of intangible asset and heritage of human culture.
+Call upon the APA Member's Parliaments to support the cultural diversity including respect to regional and national particularities and various historical, cultural and religious backgrounds regardless of their political, economic and cultural systems, to promote and protect all human rights and fundamental freedoms, as part of intangible asset and heritage of human culture. - 21.
+Encourage the member states of the Asian Parliamentary Assembly to enhance the status of their archaeological sites, by promoting their history and importance locally and regionally, and attract the public thereto through innovative events and programs, in addition to activating the role of the surrounding local community and encouraging cooperation with all private and public institutions to improve their conservation and preservation efforts.

-Draft Resolution on Asian Integration through Information and Communication Technology
+Resolution on Asian Integration through Information and Communication Technology

-Reaffirming that right of access to information is an integral part of the fundamental right of freedom of expression, as recognized by Resolution 59 of the UN General Assembly adopted in 1946, as well as by Article 19 of the Universal Declaration of Human Rights (1948) and the International Covenant on Civil and Political Rights (1966);
+Reaffirming that right of access to accurate information is an integral part of the fundamental right of freedom of expression, as recognized by Resolution 59 of the UN General Assembly adopted in 1946, as well as by Article 19 of the Universal Declaration of Human Rights (1948) bearing in mind its article 29 and limitations therein, and the International Covenant on Civil and Political Rights (1966) in compliance with its article 19 in particular respecting rights of others, national security or order, national health and morals ;